Streamline Health Solutions, Inc. (STRM) CEO Tee Green on Q3 2020 Results - Earnings Call Transcript

 Thank you, Tee.

 To Tee's point of focusing our efforts on things, we can control, and win at, I'm pleased to report that during the third quarter, we hired two very senior and seasoned sales professionals, as we expanded our geographical coverage from three regional territories to four.
-We have a new Regional Vice Presidents in the Western and Central regions, this expansion has enabled us to reposition our previous Central region sales leader, given Northeast where he lives and his work from many years.
+We have a new Regional Vice Presidents in the Western and Central regions, this expansion has enabled us to reposition our previous Central region sales leader, to the Northeast where he lives and has worked from many years.

-As we search for true sales leaders, we came across a multitude of people, but I've always found greater success with executives who had a job, who found our opportunity to be superior and such was the case with both of our new RVPs.
+As we search for true sales leaders, we came across a multitude of people, but I've always found greater success with executives who had a job, but found our opportunity to be superior and such was the case with both of our new RVPs.
 And they come with a strong database of existing relationships at some of the leading healthcare providers in their regions.

 I look forward to reporting on the expansion of our sales pipeline as a direct result of their efforts in future quarters.

 Regarding our bookings in the third quarter, although we did not generate enough total contract bookings to meet our quarterly target of $2 million to $3 million.
 The prospects, we focused on closing are still with us.
 We've moved most of them into the fourth quarter of this year and the first fiscal quarter of next year.

 As Tee stated at the outset of our call, the impact of the novel Coronavirus pandemic on our prospects, final purchase decision making has been obvious.
 Many of our most mature opportunities and what we term stage four of our pipeline have been focused, excuse me - forced to delay final decision making, while internal budget or priority committees determine the most pressing needs during the crisis.